Managing Society by Television

 Two classic examples of such managerial manipulation are:

 Firstly, the representation of minorities.
 This means that racial, religious, sexual and gender representations must be seen and heard.
 If there is a group picture, then all aspects of society must be represented.
-That representation must be in balance with the make-up of society.
-This is particularly apparent in soap operas or advertisements or news discussions.
+That representation must be in balance with the makeup of society.
+This is particularly apparent in soap operas, advertisements, or news discussions.

 And yet parts of our society are constituted very differently.
 Compare inner cities to country villages or Southern towns to Northern towns.
-The type of people, their attitudes, their views, their values can be very different.
+The types of people, their attitudes, views, and values can be very different.
 One perspective doesn’t fit all.

-Given that the media is dominated by the metropolis with its breadth of community, might there be a concern that society is being forcibly shaped in a way that is not fully reflective of the wider nation?
+Given that the media is dominated by the metropolis, with its breadth of communities, might there be concern that society is being forcibly shaped in a way that is not fully reflective of the wider nation?
 Broadcasters are a minority elite, yet they have substantial power and influence.
-They might be perfectly constituted in terms of their immediate societal representations but that does not give them any right to foist these standards on the wider community.
+They might be perfectly constituted in terms of their immediate societal representations, but that does not give them any right to foist these standards on the wider community.

 Who decided that this should be so?
 What are they trying to achieve?
 Whose agenda are they working towards?
 Is it right that broadcasters should lead society in this way, or should they be more reflective of society as it is currently represented?